-Before you bring in the new laminate, you'll need to remove the old countertop and make sure the area is clear and safe.
-For detailed countertop removal instructions, check out our related post: How to Remove Countertops.
+Once you've got your measurements written down, you'll need to remove the old countertop and make sure the area is clear and safe.
+For detailed instructions, check out our related post on how to remove countertops.

 If you need to make adjustments to your preformed laminate, grab the sketch with all your measurements and take the following steps for cutting Formica countertops.